AlirezaTheH/perke/perke/resources/README.md

 # Resources
-You can put your desired POS tagger here and name it `postagger.model`
+You can put your desired POS tagger here and name it `pos_tagger.model`